-At the heart of our work are five core activities that guide how we build and serve the behavioral science ecosystem:
+At the heart of our work are four core activities that guide how we build and serve the behavioral science ecosystem:

 Community-Building